Everybody knows that their children’s college tuition is going to have to be paid somehow by someone someday.

 Starting a 529 account now is always the best option, no matter how old your child is.
 While utilizing the stock market may potentially yield higher returns on your initial investment, placing your money into a 529 plan is usually the safest option to pay for higher education.
 This is because while a 529 account grows in a tax-free environment, many states also allow parents to apply immediate tax deductions on the money put into these accounts.
-One study even found that when the all the various tax benefits were taken into consideration, 529 plans outperformed their benchmarks in every category.
+One study even found that when all the various tax benefits were taken into consideration, 529 plans still outperformed their benchmarks in just about every category.

-There are no age limits associated with the use of 529 plans – anyone can use them, including you.
+There are also no age limits associated with the use of 529 plans – anyone can use them, including you.

 How do you setup a 529 Plan?